Damian-MG/TFG/README.md

  code in python and run it unmodified in IBM Cloud, AWS, Azure, Google Cloud and Alibaba Aliyun.
 Moreover, it provides support for running jobs on vanilla kubernetes, or by using a kubernetes serverless framework like Knative or OpenWhisk.

-   **The Bucket used has to be of public access: The Public Access group will have the role of Content Reader (one can read and list objects in the bucket)

-   An example of BUCKET_LINK would be: 'https://BUCKET_NAME.s3.END-POINT.cloud-object-storage.appdomain.cloud/'

 ## Functions